 Is accident forgiveness worth it?

-If you're considering accident forgiveness, you'll want to weigh the cost of the coverage versus the potential rate increase for the next three to five years if you or a driver on your policy causes an accident.
-Your insurance agent can tell you what the possible surcharges are and how long they last.
+If you're considering buying accident forgiveness, weigh the cost versus the potential rate increase for the next three to five years if you or a driver on your policy causes an accident.
+Your insurance agent can tell you what the possible accident surcharges are and how long they last.

 EverQuote analyzed premiums reported by our users who had a "chargeable" accident on their records vs. those with a clean record.
 Nationwide, the rate increase after an accident is 34%.